chasinglogic/dfm/README.md

-The original inspiration for this tool was pair programming with my friend [lionize](https://github.com/lionize). lionize has a dotfiles repo so I can clone it using the git backend for DFM with `dfm clone lionize/dotfiles`.
-Note that if a partial URL like this one is given DFM will assume you want to clone via https from Github but full git-cloneable URLs (including SSH) can be passed to this command.
+The original inspiration for this tool was pair programming with my friend [lionize](https://github.com/lionize). lionize has a dotfiles repo so I can clone it using the git backend for dfm with `dfm clone lionize/dotfiles`.
+Note that if a partial URL like this one is given dfm will assume you want to clone via https from Github but full git-cloneable URLs (including SSH) can be passed to this command.